lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 visit ID.
 Here we call the evaluation result of the decision and the conditions for each visit a *evaluation vector*.

-To quickly identify the MC/DC pairs.
-Here we use a hashing trick.
-We know that a MC/DC pair is two evaluation vectors of a decision, having one of the conditions be evaluated differently, and all other conditions be evaluated the same, making the whole decision evaluated differently.
-Here we hash each evaluation vector into a integer value, making MC/DC pairs to be hashed into the same value.

-This is done as follows:

-1. For each condition of each decision, we initialize an empty hash table, mapping integer values into pairs of containers (denote as the *True side* and the *False Side*).

-2. For each evaluation vector, we build a Boolean vector, storing all the condition values, as well as the decision result.

-3. For each condition of each evaluation vector, if the condition is evaluated to True, then the Boolean vector is kept the same, and the corresponding hash value is computed using the vector.
-Then we put the evaluation vector into the True side container.

-	If the condition is evaluated to False, then the value of this condition and the decision is flipped, and the corresponding hash value is computed using the vector.
-Then we put the evaluation vector into the False side container.

-4. If for some hash value, the True side container and the False side container are both non-empty, then any one from the True side and any one from the False side forms a MC/DC pair on the condition.

-Here is an example:

-Suppose decision `d` is `a||b`.
-We have test cases:

-	T1: 0 0 -> 0
-	T2: 1 0 -> 1
-	T3: 0 1 -> 1
-	T4: 1 1 -> 1

-For the T1, we have vector `000`.
-Decision `a` is false, so it is flipped into `101`, we store the evaluation vector on the false side of `a:101`.
-Similarily, we store the evaluation vector on the false side of `b:011`.
-We omit the following process.
-The resulting table is as follows (note that we omitted the visit ID):

-	a:101: {T2}, {T1} >> MC/DC pair
-	a:110: {}, {T3}
-	a:111: {T4}, {}

-	b:011: {T3}, {T1} >> MC/DC pair
-	b:110: {}, {T2}
-	b:111: {T4}, {}

-Now we recognized an MC/DC pair for `a`, which is `<T2,T1>`, and an MC/DC pair for `b`, which is `<T3,T1>`.

-By using the hasing technique, we can avoid enumerating evaluation vector pairs and check whether they are MC/DC pairs.
-The complexity is reduced from `O(v*v*d)` to `O(v*d)`, where `v` is the number of evaluation s, and `d` is the maximum number of conditions in a decision.

-### Handling short circuits

-The above designs dumps all conditions despite of short-circuits.
-However as we stated earlier, this may have problems when a condition have side-effects, because the instrumentation we described above will change the program behavior.

-To deal with short circuits, the condition evaluation result is dumped only when the corresponding condition is evaluated.
-The following example illustrates how an expression is instrumented.
-Suppose the expression is:

-	a && (b || c)

-The instrumented code will be:

-	(a ? (dump(), 1) : (dump(), 0)) &&
-	((b ? (dump(), 1) : (dump(), 0)) ||
-	(c ? (dump(), 1) : (dump(), 0)))

-A special case is in C++, `if` and `while` conditions may have variable declaration.
-If the initializer expression is not boolean, then the instrumentation may change the program behavior.
-We need to check whether the initializer expression is of boolean type, and instrument the expression if the answer is yes.

 In the resulting log file, some conditions may be missing.
 To find maching MC/DC pairs, we first check each evaluation vector pair to see whether the decision is evaluated to different results.
 If yes, we then check whether there are exactly